 This is a must if you’re going to do any sparring.
-I don’t know why there are still people out there who think it’s ok to spar without mouthguard.
-Possible consequences: A) you lose a tooth because the impact lands perfectly on one tooth instead of dispersing itself over your jaw.
+I don’t know why there are still people out there who think it’s ok to spar without a mouthguard.
+Possible consequences: A) you lose or break a tooth because the impact lands perfectly on one tooth instead of dispersing itself over your jaw, which may require you to look at options such as dental veneers (see the cost of dental veneers here) or similar procedures.
 B) You injure your jaw (making you weak-chinned for a long time) because the lower jaw swings freely and isn’t secured against the upper jaw.
 Higher likelihood of concussion for you.
 C) You bite your tongue.
 I’ve actually bitten STRAIGHT THROUGH my tongue once.
 Imagine how painful it is to give yourself a tongue piercing with your own teeth.

 Don’t share a mouthpiece either.
 Unless it’s molded to your teeth, it won’t give you the maximum amount of protection.
 Also, people bleed on their mouthpieces all the time and you might get someone else’s disease (i.e. hepatitis, aids, herpes, etc).
 The best mouthguards cost at least $20 but anything is better than nothing.

 Non-Essential Boxing Equipment

 Ultimately, all boxing equipment is “essential” if you plan to box seriously and even compete.
 However for a beginner just learning how to box and testing the waters, the following equipment may or may not be required.
 Do what you can with what you have.